 If you do not know how to install an add-in, view the video above.
 Here is a short video on how to use the Scenario Comparative Statics add-in:

 This add-in is freely available and produced by the St. Louis Fed as a convenient interface for accessing Fed data directly from Excel.
-There are over 60,000 US and international time series from various sources (e.g., BEA, BLS, Census, and OECD).
+There are many tens of thousands (and growing) US and international time series from various sources (e.g., BEA, BLS, Census, and OECD).
 Download the add-in from here:

 Housing.xls is an Excel workbook that shows how to use the FRED add-in.
 The screencast (also included in the Excel workbook) is here: